spacecatpixel/lokidocs/SNFullGuide.md

 While we wait for the daemon to sync, we can now get a wallet going.
 It’ll probably save us time to open a second PuTTY session.
 You can do this by right clicking the window of the current PuTTY session and clicking “Duplicate Session.”

-You could run the CLI wallet (Command Line Interface wallet) on your home computer to avoid leaving your wallet on the server, but for the purposes of this guide, we’re going to keep everything contained on the one machine.
+You can run the CLI wallet (Command Line Interface wallet) on your home computer to avoid leaving your wallet on the server, but for the purposes of this guide, we’re going to keep everything contained on the one machine.

 Log in to your non-root user that we set up before, in our case snode, and once in we should open a new screen by typing `screen` and hitting return twice.